 Create an editorial calendar and post valuable content on a specific day every week.
 Have a commitment to respond to all incoming questions or concerns in a timely manner.

-Another great alternative in remaining consistent and accessible is by sending out updates to your email subscribers.
+Another great alternative to remaining consistent and accessible is by sending out updates to your email subscribers.

 #4.
 Optimize Your Website for Mobile